flyteorg/flyte/docs/flyte_agents/testing_agents_locally.md

 You can test agents locally without running the backend server, making agent development easier.

-To test an agent locally, create a class for the agent task that inherits from `SyncAgentExecutorMixin` or `AsyncAgentExecutorMixin`. these mixins can handle synchronous and asynchronous tasks respectively and allows flytekit to mimic FlytePropeller's behavior in calling the agent.
+To test an agent locally, create a class for the agent task that inherits from `SyncAgentExecutorMixin` or `AsyncAgentExecutorMixin`.
+These mixins can handle synchronous and asynchronous tasks respectively and allows flytekit to mimic FlytePropeller's behavior in calling the agent.

 ## BigQuery example